MRobbins3/barebones-docker-compose-mysql/README.md

 a semicolon and then hit enter.
 ---
 ## Adding Test Data to the Database from a file
+- (This is optional, you can manually insert the data by copy-pasting from the SQL file into MySQL Workbench.)
-- If you are still in the mysql command line, use `exit` to get back to the bash shell.
+- If you are still in the MySql command line, use `exit` to get back to the bash shell.
 - Files in the `setup_scripts` directory are accessible inside our container because we mounted them in the docker-compose.yml file.
 - To load a file, use the following command, where the argument after the `<` symbol is the sql file you want to load.
-> mysql -uroot -p gvu_databases < school.sql/school.sql
+> `mysql -uroot -p gvu_databases < school.sql/school.sql`

 ### Ensure the data loaded
 -  First, we need to tell MySQL which database we are using.
-The database name is defined around line 8 of docker-compose.yml
+The database name is defined around line 8 of docker-compose.yml.
+You will replace `gvu_databases` with whatever you called your database, if you changed it.
-> USE gvu_databases;
+> `USE gvu_databases;`
-- Next, run the command to list all tables.
+- Next, run the next command to list all tables.
-> SHOW TABLES;
+> `SHOW TABLES;`

 ---